Rotisserie Chicken Melt

 While melts are cooking, toss together cucumbers, apples, and spinach (portion for salad).
 Add dressing until salad is dressed to your liking.

-Serve avocado melts with salad on the side.
+Serve chicken melts with salad on the side.
 Enjoy!